 Today we have prepared it with the little one of the house, in 5 minutes we had the dough ready.
 We have made it with condensed milk , although normally we would do it with sugar (I leave you the traditional one and ideas to modify it in the Notes).

 I leave you the recipe that we have always followed at home to make yogurt cake (since I was little, my aunt Ana's recipe ), and just as my children learn it.
-There is no trick, a classic yogurt cake to which you can add condiments or vary the flavor in the simplest ways.
+There is no trick, a classic yogurt cake that you can add seasonings or vary the flavor in the simplest ways.

 • Also in notes you will find all the essential tips to always get a tall and fluffy cake .